DefGuard/defguard/web/src/shared/video-tutorials/README.md

 ## Version resolution

-The module uses two different resolution strategies depending on the context:

-### Modal (all sections)

-`resolveAllSections()` returns the **complete section list** from the single newest version whose key is ≤ the runtime app version.
-It does **not** fall back to older versions — the modal always shows one version's worth of content.
+`resolveVersion()` returns the **complete section list** from the single newest version whose key is ≤ the runtime app version.
+Both the modal and the floating widget use this same resolved version — there is no per-route fallback to older versions.
+If the newest eligible version has no video for the current route, the floating widget is simply not shown.

-### Floating launcher button (route-specific videos)

-`resolveVideoTutorials()` walks eligible versions from **newest to oldest** and returns the videos from the first version that has at least one video whose `appRoute` matches the current route:
+### Rules

 - Only version keys that are ≤ the runtime app version are eligible.
-- Eligible versions are walked newest-to-oldest.
-- The first version with a matching `appRoute` video wins; all matching videos from that version (across all sections) are returned.
-- If no version has a matching video for the current route, the launcher button is not shown.

-### Common rules (both strategies)
+- The single newest eligible version is selected; its full section list is returned.
 - If the runtime app version has a prerelease or build suffix (e.g. `2.2.0-rc.1`) the suffix is stripped before matching, so `2.2.0-rc.1` resolves as `2.2.0`.
-- If the app version string cannot be parsed, or no eligible version exists, both functions return an empty result.
+- If the app version string cannot be parsed, or no eligible version exists, `resolveVersion()` returns an empty array.

 ---